 YOU MIGHT FIND SEX PAINFUL

 I assumed sex would be painful following vaginal birth, but no matter how you give birth, your body has still changed.
 Tenderness, swelling, nursing, and other factors can play a role in recovery.
 While many women return to sex within a few weeks, many need months to be ready for intercourse, and you shouldn’t rush the healing process.
 Be sure to discuss how long you should be abstinent postpartum with your doctor or midwife.

 In my internet searches, I had seen many women share that they resumed sex soon after giving birth/having c-sections.
 This made me feel like a failure and added even more pressure than I was already feeling.

 Don’t rush your body.

 If you’re about to have a c-section, I hope this post can give you an idea of some of the things you could expect.
 Do any research you can, talk to your doctor about any concerns, and do as much preparation as possible.
 You should also check out What No One Told Me About Breastfeeding, Part 1.

 If you’ve had c-sections in the past, what do you wish you had known?
 Did anything surprise you?
-Comment below, and be sure to subscribe to our mailing list!
+Comment below, and be sure to share this on Pinterest!